 Plan a Second Day at Universal Studios Hollywood

-And, especially if you’re staying at one of the hotels near Universal Studios Hollywood (Hilton Universal/Los Angeles or Sheraton Universal Hotel) it will be easy to walk or shuttle to the park at leisure.
+If you’re staying at one of the hotels near Universal Studios Hollywood (like the Hilton Los Angeles/Universal City or Sheraton Universal Hotel), it’s easy to walk or shuttle to the park at leisure.

 Time Your Drives

 It’s easy to get from the Warner Bros.
-Studio to Universal Studios.
-Just remember that California traffic can be difficult.
+Studio to Universal Studios — they’re only about three miles apart.
+Without traffic, the drive takes about 10 minutes.
+Just remember that L.A. traffic can be brutal.
 To miss peak traffic times, plan to be on the road between 10 a.m. and 2 p.m.
-If you don’t have a car, Uber and other popular rideshare apps work well in Los Angeles.
+If you don’t have a car, Uber and Lyft work well in Los Angeles, and the ride is usually under $15.

 Prioritize What You Really Want to Do at Universal Studios Hollywood

-If you absolutely must do both tours in one day and you want to spend time going on rides and watching shows at Universal Studios Hollywood, plan your day out in advance.
+If you’re visiting both parks in one day and want to spend time on rides and watching shows at Universal Studios Hollywood, plan your day in advance.
 Don’t try to wing it.

 Split Your Day Strategically

-With a little planning, it’s easy to do both of the upgraded studio tours in one trip.
-Plus, it’s even possible to do both of the basic studio tours in a single day.
+With a little planning, it’s easy to do both studio tours in one trip.
+Plus, it’s even possible to do both in a single day if you prioritize well.

 Leave a Reply